MalloZup/doghub/README.md

 Doghub monitors stale Issues and Pull Requests for your different Github projects in a private and centralized manner.
 You can use doghub for both your personal and professional projects.

-# Table of Contents:
+# Table of Contents
 * [Why use doghub?](#why-use-doghub)
 * [Main features](#main-features)
 * [Quickstart](#quickstart)

 ## Why use doghub?

-- Allows maintainers to be independent without the need for an external service in their repo. (instead you can use a token and manage the daemon yourself on your server)
+- Allows maintainers to be independent without the need for an external service in their repo (instead you can use a token and manage the daemon yourself on your server)

 - Offers full centralized control over your project(s)

 ## Main features:

 1. Doghub will comment on stale Issues and PRs.
 You can configure a limit for the number of days a PR or an issue can remain inactive on the repo.
 (At present, this is the only feature in doghub.
 In the future, there is a plan to support a custom handler, which will let the user decide to apply a specific action for stale issues (e.g., close, comment, label etc.))

 2. Doghub can work either with a list of repositories or a list of organisations.
 (An organisation can own multiple repositories, while a repository relates to one project)